 3- Add an Action element and choose HardDeleteRecords.
 If you installed the package, you should have this action.
 This Apex action can work with any sObject.
 Therefore, you have to select the object first, then provide the record collection that you want to delete.

 These are all you need in order to hard delete the records.
 At the end, your flow should look like this.
 Of course, you can improve or change this flow according to your requirements.
-At the other hand, it is always recommended to handle the errors.
+On the other hand, it is always recommended to handle the errors.

 Here you can see the flow in action.